How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 - Schedule: Define how often data should be updated in BigQuery (e.g., hourly, daily; available on Standard plans and above).

-Keep in mind that if you add new fields or edit the query after the table was initially created, you must manually edit your schema and add or edit those fields in your BigQuery table.
-Alternatively, you can create a new destination task, and Windsor.ai will auto-create a new table with full schema.
+Keep in mind that if you add new fields or edit the query after the table was initially created, you must manually edit your schema and add or update those fields in your BigQuery table.
+Alternatively, you can create a new destination task, and Windsor.ai will auto-create a new table with the updated schema.

 8. Select advanced options (optional).